 After World War II Douglas was in financial difficulty and reduced its output to the 350 cc flat twin models.
-The flat twin had been the Douglas trademark since 1906 and had a long history of Isle of Man TT racing successes.
+The opposed twin had been the Douglas trademark since 1906 and had a long history of Isle of Man TT racing successes.

 The Dragonfly was known as the Dart while in development and was based on the Mark V Douglas and an earlier 500 cc prototype.
 Aiming to overcome the outdated image, designers were commissioned from the Reynolds Tube Company to develop a completely new open duplex frame of welded tubing, including a swinging arm with twin Girling dampers (state of the art for the time) with leading link front suspension.
 The strengthened and streamlined 348 cc engine had a modern coil ignition AC generator and distributor, with bolt-through cast iron cylinders and heads and duralumin pushrods.